 Hearing aid financing: an idea whose time has come

 Where there's a will there's a way to pay for your hearing aids.

-In the U.S., adults with hearing loss wait an average of more than seven years before acquiring hearing aids.
+In the U.S., adults with hearing loss wait an average of 4-6 years before acquiring hearing aids.
 Many reasons are commonly cited, including stigma and fear of looking old or infirm.
 But the most important reason is that many consumers don't see the value and simply cannot afford the high cost of quality hearing aids.

 Unfortunately, as hearing loss progresses, suffering increases.
 Waiting too long for help can hurt your family and social relationships, not to mention your performance at work.